Thenlie/mdnman/lib/javascript/web_api/webotp_api/index.md

   - Followed by a space.
   - Followed by the OTP, preceded by a pound sign (`#`).

+> [!NOTE]
-> **Note:** The provided domain value must not include a URL schema, port, or other URL features not shown above.
+> The provided domain value must not include a URL schema, port, or other URL features not shown above.

 If the `get()` method is invoked by a third-party site embedded in an {{htmlelement("iframe")}}, the SMS structure should be: